OliviaMalkowski/Inequalities-Internet-COVID-19/README.md

 # Inequalities-Internet-COVID-19
 Stata and Mplus syntax for "The influence of socio-economic factors on patterns of internet use among older adults before and during the COVID-19 pandemic: A latent transition analysis of the English Longitudinal Study of Ageing"

-The repository contains the Stata syntax to replicate all of the analyses from our publication
+The repository contains the Stata and Mplus syntax to replicate all of the analyses from our publication

 There are four files: